kvarak/dnd/docs/_Classes/cleric.md

 Balanced scales who abuse this ability lose access to all their class abilities until they have atoned for their transgression.

 ### Faithful Path
-From 8th level, if you have chosen the **Path of the Crusader**, the extra damage you deal is radiant.
+If you have chosen the **Path of the Crusader**, the extra damage you deal is radiant.

 ### Unfailing Logic
 Your experience teaches you to anchor yourself in reality, granting resistance to even the most potent illusions.
 You gain advantage on saving throws against illusions.

 ### Vault Jump
 Those who drive hard bargains and search for lost treasures sometimes bite off more than they can chew, and a quick exit is often the only way to escape a bad situation alive.

-At 18th level, you can create a one-way portal through the First Vault, which has one of two effects.
+You can create a one-way portal through the First Vault, which has one of two effects.
 First, you may use the portal as if it were a *teleport* spell.
 Second, you may use the portal as if you were casting *word of recall*, but instead of returning to a sanctuary, you always returns to the closest active temple of Abadar.

 You can do this once, and this use recovers when you finish a long rest.